2021 in Bare Knuckle Fighting Championship: Bare Knuckle Fighting Championship Fight Night: New York

-Bare Knuckle Fighting Championship Fight Night: New York was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship held on November 6, 2021.
+Bare Knuckle Fighting Championship Fight Night: New York (also known as BKFC Fight Night 3) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship held on November 6, 2021.

 Background

 The event was headlined by a rematch between Joey Beltran and Arnold Adams for the BKFC Heavyweight Championship.
 The pair originally fought in 2018 at BKFC 2: A New Era, with Adams winning via TKO in the fourth round.